questions

 Make It a Ritual

 The power of the 36 questions isn’t in checking a box once - it’s in turning vulnerability into a repeatable practice. - Quarterly retros.
-Revisit three favorite prompts at the end of each season and compare how your answers change. - Relationship time capsule.
+Revisit three favorite questions at the end of each season and compare how your answers change. - Relationship time capsule.
 Add one item to a Keepsake box after each session: a photo, a playlist, a sticky note with your favorite quote. - Anniversary interview.
 Record a video using this list plus two custom questions about the past year.
 Store it alongside your Keepsake book so future generations can see your evolution. - Support network expansion.
 Invite close friends, siblings, or another couple you trust.
-Swap some prompts for those on our Family Reunion Interview Questions page so everyone feels included.
+Swap some questions for those on our Family Reunion Interview Questions page so everyone feels included.

 Aftercare

 Vulnerability can leave you emotionally wobbly.
 Build in care: drink water, eat something nourishing, or take a walk together.
-If a prompt triggered something heavy, schedule follow-up time or consider speaking with a therapist.
+If a question triggered something heavy, schedule follow-up time or consider speaking with a therapist.
 Keepsake is here to help you hold the joyful and the complex stories.

 Write a quick summary a day later.
 Capture “three things we learned,” “two things we want to try,” and “one gratitude from the session.”
 Add it to your Keepsake journal or app so you can revisit the insights during stressful weeks.